Aga Khan Program for Islamic Architecture

 The program funds acquisitions and cataloging, as well as research and reference services.
 It has helped build comprehensive collections that combine visual and printed documentation in all languages and formats on the art, architecture, archaeology, and epigraphy of the Islamic world.

-The Aga Khan Program has made possible the acquisition of research materials not commonly found in other collections in North America due to their expense or rarity.
+The Aga Khan Program has enabled the acquisition of research materials not commonly found in other collections in North America due to their expense or rarity.
 These include:

 • a wide range of specialized periodicals and art monographs